sonstnochwas/configuration/README.md

 ## Fedora 34

-... with Ansible etc.
+Here could be a extensive discussion about the GUI I prefer, but to be honest this is changing several times a year.
+I haven't used KDE Plasma in a wile so ... say "Hi!" to Fedora KDE spin :-)

+After the base installation the user creation, software installation and KDE customization is done by Ansible.

+By the way: KDE Plasma configuration seems to be straight forward with `ini`-files in `.config/`.
+There is an [Ansible module](https://docs.ansible.com/ansible/2.9/modules/ini_file_module.html) for that!
+Very handy!

-## Distro-hopping relicts
+## Distro-hopping relics

-I'll use Fedora (i3 spin) some time with my custom configuration ... which is about to be created.
+I'll use Fedora (i3wm and KDE spin) some time with my custom configuration ... which is about to be created.

 ### elementaryOS 6